LLB (Hons) LawSouthwark Campus

 - Access to HE Diploma with 33D 3M 9P or:

 - Equivalent Level 3 qualifications worth 128 UCAS points

 - Applicants must hold 5 GCSEs at grade 4 or above including English and Maths, or equivalent (old style GCSEs A-C)

 - We welcome qualifications from around the world.
 English language qualifications for international students: IELTS score of 6.0 or Cambridge Proficiency or Advanced Grade C.

-Work experience in a Law firm prior to enrolment is not required.
-However if you can secure any, it will provide a good entry point and start your self-development connected to Law.
+Applicants without these qualifications will be considered on a case by case basis if they have relevant legal work experience.
+Work experience in a Law firm prior to enrolment is not required in addition to the qualifications stated above.
+However, if any is secured, it will provide a good entry point and start the student’s self- development connected to Law.

 How to apply